lalrpop/lalrpop/CONTRIBUTING.md

 #### Types of benchmarks
 There are two different types of benchmarks that are important when considering code generation.
 We are interested in:
 1. The time required for lalrpop to perform code generation
-2. The performance of the generated parsers themselves.
+2. The performance of the generated parsers themselves

 In order to support both use cases, benchmarks of lalrpop code generation time are stored in `lalrpop-test/benches/src/compile_benches.rs`, while